 There is an on-line family support group on Facebook, at https://www.facebook.com/groups/60039803369/permalink/10151877404948370/ You can see only the cover page when you first visit; there is a button for applying to join.

-And don’t miss this book published in the spring of 2014, by law professor and former child abuse prosecutor Prof. Deborah Tuerkheimer, Flawed Convictions: “Shaken Baby Syndrome” and the Inertia of Injustice.
+In 2014, law professor and former child abuse prosecutor Prof. Deborah Tuerkheimer published her call for re-evaluation of all shaking convictions, Flawed Convictions: “Shaken Baby Syndrome” and the Inertia of Injustice.